dhis2/training-docs/content/tracker_config/lg_programindicator.md

 ### Edit the indicator details

-Navigate to maintenance -> Indicator-> Program Indicator
+Navigate to Maintenance -> Indicator-> Program Indicator

 Select “TB Treatment Card” as the program